 The Microsoft Windows XP operating system provides System Restore to allow you to return your computer to an earlier operating state (without affecting data files) if changes to the hardware, software, or other system settings have left the computer in an undesirable operating state.
 See the Windows Help and Support Center for information on using System Restore.
+To access the Windows Help and Support Center, see Windows Help and Support Center

-NOTICE: Make regular backups of your data files.
+DINOTICE: Make regular backups of your data files.
 System Restore does not monitor your data files or recover them.

-NOTE: The procedures in this document were written for the Windows default view, so they may not work if you set your DellTM computer to the Windows Classic view.
+NOTE: The procedures in this document were written for the Windows default view, so they may not apply if you set your Dell[TM] computer to the Windows Classic view.